kamailio/kamailio-wiki/docs/features/new-in-5.7.x.md

   *  added methods_nocontact parameter
   * skip inserting contact header for 4xx replies
   * new parameter to allow specifying initial request methods to skip topos
+  * option to disable multiple comma separated values in One Single Via, Record-Route or Route header
+  * detect known headers provided with variable for $hfl(...) and $hflc(...)

 ### topos_redis ###